WayfaringBloke/dnd/writing/pub/World.md

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.
+The "unions" function more like agencies, holding workers

 ### Old Town
 From before the Cobalt deposits were discovered, the old town still shows a simpler time of wooden houses painted in bright colors.
-Once a rather nice middle class town,
+Once a rather nice middle class town, the

 ### HyperMall
 Once an audiovisual cacophony of consumption, a decade of neglect has left this paradise of popular luxury decrepit and empty.
 Its surronded by an increasingly desperate series of supports trying to prevent it from falling over.